caina/jokenpo/README.md

 - NestJS
 > A really great framework, it mimics angular way of development for the frontend, on the background its running a simple express,
 > although It's easily switchable.

+## Additional notes.
+I'm using a library called `class-validator` to handle the request validations, and `@squareboat/nest-console` to handle the CLI. apart from those libraries no other dependency was used.

+for testing only components with business logic are tested.
+I'm using msw to simulate the server instead of mocking fetch.